 An older adult auricular surface showing a dense irregular surface.

-The auricular surface method is not as popular among many osteologists as the pubic symphysis, because the morphological changes are more subtle and difficult to interpret and the descriptions provided in the publications are unclear.
-As a result, this increases the likelihood of inter-observer error.
+The auricular surface method is not as popular among many osteologists as the pubic symphysis, because the morphological changes are more subtle and difficult to interpret.
+The descriptions provided in the publications are also not clear and this increases the likelihood of inter-observer error.
 However, I find the method to be useful for helping identify those individuals in the 50+ category as the changes in older age are quite distinctive.
 In addition, the degree of sexual dimorphism is less marked here than in the pubic symphysis.
 Finally, and most importantly, the auricular surface tends to survive better in the burial context than the pubic symphysis.

 Turn your morphological observations into an age

-After, learn about some other important methods for estimating age-at-death in adults in the next step.
-Then test your knowledge in the following discussion step, where you will be asked to assess the age-at-death of an individual based on the pelvis.
+Learn about some other important methods for estimating age-at-death in adults in the next step.
+Then test your knowledge in the following discussion step, where you will be asked to assess the age-at-death of an individual based on the os coxae.

 © Durham University